walder/Skynet-IADS/README.md

 redIADS:addEarlyWarningRadar('EWR West')
 ```

-### How to set a option
-In the following examples ```ewRadar``` refers to an single EW radar or collection of EW radars you got from the Skynet IADS, by calling one of the functions named in [accessing EW radars](#accessing-ew-radars-in-the-iads)

 ## Common options for SAM sites and EW radars

+### Setting an option
+In the following examples ```ewRadarOrSamSite``` refers to an single EW radar or SAM site or a table of EW radars and SAM sites you got from the Skynet IADS, by calling one of the functions named in [accessing EW radars](#accessing-ew-radars-in-the-iads) or [accessing SAM sites](#accessing-sam-sites-in-the-iads)

 ### Power sources and connection nodes
 You can use units or static objects.
 Call the function multiple times to add more than one power source or connection node: